AlissaSabre/disfr/README.md

 * .po files for GNU gettext.
 * .string files for iOS Apps.

+It can also write contents in the following file formats:
+* TMX file.

 It may be capable of _writing_ the contents out into the following file formats in the future:
-* TMX file.
 * so-called CSV.
 * Office OpenXML WordProcessing document (aka .docx).
 * Microsoft Excel book.